Keyguard Frame

 There’s no way to replicate these clips reliably with a 3D-printed replacement so we’ll look at different methods to mount the keyguard frame to the tablet.

-Our screen protector needs to fit within the same opening as the original screen protector.
+The frame needs to fit within the same opening as the original screen protector.
 The most accurate way to get these measurements is to measure the original screen protector directly.
-The outer edge of the rigid frame should match the opening in the rubbery part of the case, that includes the curvature at the corners:
+The outer edge of the rigid frame should match the opening in the rubbery part of the case, which includes the curvature at the corners:

 These will be the outer measurements for the keyguard frame.